InconsolableCellist/disco-diffusion/README.md

 The latest zoom, pan, rotation, and keyframes features were taken from Chigozie Nri's VQGAN Zoom Notebook (https://github.com/chigozienri, https://twitter.com/chigozienri)

 Advanced DangoCutn Cutout method is also from Dango223.

+This version is forked by InconsolableCellist to mostly just serve as a personal project with changes that I find are quality-of-life improvements, like batch processing JSON and fixing cluttered code.
+It's also intended to not be run in Jupyter now

 --